Young women and men are diverging on politics. Why this gender gap matters.

 Mr. Trump has been improving his margins among younger men who consider themselves “politically homeless” and are open to Republicans’ appeals on cultural issues and masculinity, says Richard Reeves, president of the American Institute for Boys and Men.
 But young men’s drift to the right was predated by an even bigger shift of young women in the opposite direction, he adds.

 Having come of age during Mr. Trump’s presidency, the #MeToo movement, and the overturning of Roe v.
 Wade, many young women say they are ready for a second wave of feminism to take back the nation’s politics.
-When Ms. Harris replaced President Joe Biden as the Democratic nominee, the party’s support among young women surged – something the Harris campaign has been quick to capitalize on through social media and what was dubbed the first “Influencer Convention” in Chicago this summer.
+When Ms. Harris replaced President Joe Biden as the Democratic nominee, the party’s support among young women surged – something the Harris campaign has been quick to capitalize on through social media and what was dubbed the first “Influencer Convention” as she was nominated in Chicago this summer.

-Some analysts caution that polls are only small slices of the electorate, and those slices shrink even further, sometimes to just a couple hundred respondents, when zooming in on one demographic group within the poll results.
+Some analysts caution that polls represent only small slices of the electorate, and those slices shrink even further, sometimes to just a few hundred respondents, when zooming in on one demographic group within the poll results.
 Still, the widening gender gap among young people has appeared consistent across polls.
-It’s a trend that could impact far more than just this year’s presidential election – suggesting a future red-blue divide that may be shaped more by gender than geography.
-If women in the rising generation are becoming dramatically more liberal while men stay closer to the middle or even move to the right, that could have profound implications not just for politics but for dating, marriage, and social cohesion overall.
+It’s a trend that could impact far more than just this year’s presidential election – suggesting a future red-blue divide that may be shaped more by gender than by geography.
+If women in the rising generation are becoming dramatically more liberal while men stay closer to the middle or even move to the right, that could have profound implications not just for politics but also for dating, marriage, and social cohesion overall.

-“I don’t think this is going to be one of those things we look back on and say, ‘Oh we made a big fuss over this for nothing,’” says Elaine Kamarck, a senior fellow at the Brookings Institution.
+“I don’t think this is going to be one of those things we look back on and say, ‘Oh, we made a big fuss over this for nothing,’” says Elaine Kamarck, a senior fellow at the Brookings Institution.

 Former President Donald Trump gives a campaign speech at the Johnny Mercer Theatre Civic Center in Savannah, Georgia, Sept.
 24, 2024.